 The history of educating exceptional children.
-An examination of the special problems confronted in dealing with the gifted, retarded, emotionally disturbed, or physically handicapped child.
-Included in this course will be 30 hours of service learning.
+An examination of the special problems and current laws confronted in dealing with the gifted, learning disabled, emotionally disturbed, physically handicapped and ELL child will be covered.
+Also included will be the development of an IEP.
+This class will include a thirty hour Service Learning requirement as partial fulfillment of requirements of the EEDA.
+Prerequisite: Acceptance into Lock 1, GPA 2.5.
 Required of all teacher candidates except physical education.
 This course is a prerequisite for all other Special Education courses.
 (Fall, Spring)